DeimosMH/DCH_CppPrimerPlus/docs/reviews.md

 <details><summary>
-11. Suppose you define a function that takes a base-class object as an argument (that is, the function passes a base-class object by value).Why can this function also use a derived-class object as an argument?</br></br>
+11. Suppose you define a function that takes a base-class object as an argument (that is, the function passes a base-class object by value).
+Why can this function also use a derived-class object as an argument?</br></br>

 </summary>

+Because it is inherited.
+Derived class object holds base class object.

+// Answer in the book</br>

+Passing an object by value invokes the copy constructor.
+Because the formal argument is a base-class object, the base-class copy constructor is invoked.The copy constructor has as its argument a reference to the base class, and this reference can refer to the derived object passed as an argument.The net result is that a new baseclass object whose members correspond to the base class portion of the derived object is produced

 </details>